-- o contributions from community fisheries members; - charitable donations; - o assistance from the Royal Government, international organizations and non-governmental organizations; - other lawful income, for example tourism revenue (entry fees, boating fees, recreational fishing license fee, etc.), income derived from local enterprises (handicrafts, aquatic products, local products etc.), income derived from savings clubs or other microcredit. - iii) the expected timing of these expenditures and income so that adequate cash flow can be available.
+- $\circ$ contributions from community fisheries members; - o charitable donations; - assistance from the Royal Government, international organizations and nongovernmental organizations; - other lawful income, for example tourism revenue (entry fees, boating fees, recreational fishing license fee, etc.), income derived from local enterprises (handicrafts, aquatic products, local products etc.), income derived from savings clubs or other microcredit. - iii) the expected timing of these expenditures and income so that adequate cash flow can be available.